tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 By the end of class, students will be able to:

-* Familiarize themselves with the academic team as well as each other
+* Familiarize themselves with the academic team as well as each other.
-* Outline the course agenda and requirements for certification
+* Outline the course format and requirements for certification.
+* Map out the course topics and agenda.
-* Explain exactly what FinTech is
+* Explain exactly what FinTech is.
-* Overview the unit 1 homework and corresponding requirements
+* Overview the unit 1 homework and corresponding requirements.

 ### Instructor Notes